-- First verify the medication can safely be administered through a central site. - Scrub all surfaces of the catheter port, including the extension "tail," using an alcohol or CHG-alcohol combination product every time you enter the line. - Flush the line before and after administering medication.
-Use saline, heparinized flush solution, or solution from the infusing IV line, according to agency policy. - For multilumen catheters, flush all lumens.
+- First verify the medication can safely be administered through a central site. - ➤ Scrub all surfaces of the catheter port, including the extension "tail," using an alcohol or CHG-alcohol combination product every time you enter the line. - ➤ Flush the line before and after administering medication.
+Use saline, heparinized flush solution, or solution from the infusing IV line, according to agency policy. - For multilumen catheters, flush all lumens. - ➤ Clamp the line between the IV infusion set and the medication port.
+Open the clamp after medication is administered.